nwdigitalradio/paclink-unix/CONFIG.md

 ### Daemon mode

-Daemon mode allows other Winlink clients to connect to your station for peer to peer delivery of Winlink messages.
+Daemon mode allows other Winlink clients to connect to your station for peer-to-peer delivery of Winlink messages.

-If you are using paclink_unix for peer to peer messaging you also need to set the following in _wl2k.conf_:
+For peer to peer messaging you also need to set the following in _wl2k.conf_:

 ```
 gridsquare=
 welcomemsg=